 Term Meaning ACPI The Advanced Configuration and Power Interface specification.
 This defines a standard for device configuration and power management by an OS.
 FDT Flattened Device Tree.
 This is a hardware description standard.
 Firmware tables are constructed that describe the hardware.
 These tables are passed to the OS at boot time.
 An OS can interrogate the data they contain when it needs to discover the hardware properties of a device.

 HVC The Hypervisor Call instruction or the associated exception.
 This requests a hypervisor function, causing the core to enter EL2.
 MP (Multi- Processor) A software stack, typically an OS that supports simultaneous operation across multiple cores.
 Normal world The execution environment when the core is in the Non-secure state.
 OSPM Operating System-directed Power Management.
 Typically, this acronym refers to the components of an OS that provide power management for the platform.
 In this document OSPM refers to software components that are involved in the selection and application of power states for individual cores or clusters, or overall system states.
-Requester An agent in a computing system that is capable of initiating memory transactions.
+Privileged Platform Firmware (PPF) Owned by the silicon vendor and OEM.
+This firmware layer is the first thing that runs at boot on an application processor.
+It provides several services, including platform initialization, the installation of lower Exception level software components, and routing of Secure Monitor Calls.
+PPF can run in EL3, Secure EL2 and Secure EL1 on Armv8 systems using AArch64 in EL3.
+For Armv7 systems, or Armv8 systems using AArch32 at EL3, PPF executes in EL3.
+The PPF must include the implementation that acts on power management requests made via the Power State Coordination Interface.
+When Arm RME [12][13] is implemented and enabled, the implementation that acts on power management requests made via the Power State Coordination Interface should reside in EL3.
+Realm A protected execution environment that executes in R-EL0 and R-EL1 under the control of the Realm Management Monitor (RMM).
+Realm Management Monitor (RMM) The software component which is responsible for the management of Realms.
 Rich OS Application OS such as Linux or Windows.
 Secure Partition (SP) Software component that executes in S-EL1 or S-EL0 under the control of the Secure Partition Manager (SPM).
 A SP could implement a variety of use cases e.g., a Trusted OS, device driver stack or a security service.
 For more details refer to Firmware Framework for Arm v8-A [10].

-Secure Partition Manager (SPM) Software component that resides in Secure Platform Firmware (SPF) and is responsible for managing SPs.
-For more details refer to Firmware Framework for Arm v8-A [10].
-Secure Platform Firmware (SPF) Owned by the silicon vendor and OEM.
-This firmware layer is the first thing that runs at boot on an application processor.
-It provides several services, including platform initialization, the installation of the Trusted OS or SP, and routing of Secure Monitor Calls.
-Some calls are destined for the SPF and some are destined for the Trusted OS or SP.
-SPF can run in EL3, Secure EL2 and Secure EL1 on Armv8 systems using AArch64 in EL3.
-For Armv7 systems, or Armv8 systems using AArch32 at EL3, SPF executes in EL3.
-The SPF must include the implementation that acts on power management requests made via the Power State Coordination Interface.
 Secure world The execution environment when the core is in the Secure state.
-When the core is executing in EL3 it is in Secure state.
 SMC The Secure Monitor Call instruction or the associated exception.
-This requests a Secure Monitor function, causing the core to enter EL3 a higher exception level.
+This requests a Secure Monitor function, causing the core to enter a higher exception level.
 Trusted OS This is the OS running in the Secure world.
 It provides a Trusted Execution Environment.
 UP (Uniprocessor) A software stack typically an OS that does not support simultaneous operation across multiple cores.